Dealing with flood water

 - Try to avoid driving through standing water when possible.

-- Don't drive into flood water that’s moving or more than 10cm (4 inches) deep.
+- Do not drive into flood water that is moving or more than 10 centimetres deep.

 - Drive slowly and steadily to avoid making a bow wave.